bciaramitaro/If-the-Ocean-Could-Sing/README.md

 # If-the-Ocean-Could-Sing

 An interactive sound installation where conductive textiles become touch interfaces for an underwater soundscape.
-Built with Arduino and Max/MSP, participants shape a living ocean of sound through direct contact with fabric surfaces, each touch layering new audio into the space.
+Built with Arduino and Max/MSP, participants shape a living ocean of sound sourced from an underwater archive of Stellwagon Bay.

 **Project documentation:** [bellaciaramitaro.com/if-the-ocean-could-sing](https://www.bellaciaramitaro.com/if-the-ocean-could-sing)